Joy-less/Embers/Source/Embers/Documentation.md

 array.sample
 	Returns a random item in the array.

+array.shuffle | array.shuffle!
+	Returns the array in a randomised order.

 array.min
 	Returns the minimum item in the array using the < operator.